Arizona could force U.S. Supreme Court to consider proof of citizenship for voter registration - NewsBreak

 Not just Arizona

-Arizona joins a small number of states that in the past two decades have passed laws requiring voters to prove their citizenship when they register using the federal form, claiming that doing so will prevent ineligible non-citizens from ending up on the voter rolls.
+Arizona joins a small number of states that in the past two decades have passed laws requiring voters to prove their citizenship when they register, claiming that doing so will prevent ineligible non-citizens from ending up on the voter rolls.

 Instances of non-citizens voting are exceedingly rare even without this requirement, as voters sign a registration form saying they are eligible under penalty of perjury and non-citizens risk criminal charges or deportation if they do attempt to register.